mpostol/TP/ExDataManagement/FunctionalProgramming/FunctionalProgramming/README.ExtensionMethods.md

 ### 2.1.
 Extension Methods in a Nutshell

 Because there are no variables of the static class type it is impossible to invoke the static methods using the instance method invocation syntax.
 Traditionally, to invoke a method defined inside a static class it must be prefixed by the class name.
 As a result, the invocations cannot be cascaded.
 For example, we can't call `A().B().C()` of A, B, and C methods, which are exposed by a static class because the selector "." may be applied only to a value but there is no value of the static class.
 To access the members of a static class directly the class name must be applied as a prefix.
 To overcome this obstacle the extension method concept has been introduced.
-Thanks to the C Sharp programming language the existence of an instance method for a selected type can be simulated using the extension methods construct.
+Thanks to the extension method concept the existence of an instance method for a selected type can be simulated using the extension methods construct.
 To do this, the signature of the static method must have the `this` keyword as the prefix of the first argument.
 In other words, extension methods are a kind of static method, that can be called as if they were instance methods of the first argument type.

 To illustrate the problem, let's consider a scenario where we want to invoke static methods in a cascade.
 Cascading invocation is a technique where multiple method calls are chained together in a single expression.
 To investigate this scenario, I have defined two static methods in the [ExtensionMethods][ExtensionMethods] class.
 The first [WordCount][WordCount] whose `string` parameter is analyzed and the number of words this `string` argument contains is evaluated.
 The second method, `[Even][Even] has an integer argument and returns a boolean value that indicates whether the number is even or odd.